chlohal/csci-160-hw1/README.md

 ![](./plot.png)

 With time on the y-axis and size of input on the x-axis, our experimentally observed runtime (in blue) closely matches a logarithmic function (in orange).
-This indicates that our code runs in $O(n)$.
+This indicates that our code runs in $O(\log n)$.

 Our code can be found at https://github.com/chlohal/csci-160-hw1